maboiteaspam/http-recorder/README.md

 ##### request processing

-Two handlers are available process requests `recorder`, `responder`.
+Two handlers are available to process the requests: `recorder`, `responder`.

 They are passed on the command line.

 They must be a `require`able javascript file.

-They must call `next`, otherwise the timeout will clean up the mess after `30` seconds.
+They must call `done`, otherwise a timeout will arbitrary clean up the mess after `30` seconds.

 They receive `blockKey` and `jobId` data to sync with each other.